 - increase fees or add fees to process chargebacks;

 - take any other measure it deems necessary; and/or

 16.3 The Merchant accepts that, in case Intergiro decides to terminate the Agreement with the Merchant, Intergiro may be obliged by Card Scheme Rules to add the Merchant’s data to the terminated files with the Card Schemes (MATCH and VMSS).

 16.4 Additionally, the Merchant undertakes to pay any fees, fines and costs assessed by the Card Schemes relating to their excessive chargeback levels and/or violation of Card Scheme Rules, policies and procedures, brand protection programs, as well as any legal/regulatory violation fees, fines or costs which Intergiro as acquirer may be charged with due to the Merchant’s activities.
 The Merchant undertakes to bear all costs, fees and/or fines linked to any violations which occurred on their Merchant User Account or due to the Merchant’s activity, including any Card Schemes’ non-compliance fees and fines.
 In case of any such violations, the Merchant shall also bear any costs linked to additional risk checks and other operational costs, reputational and operational damages of Intergiro as the acquirer.

 16.5 Should a negative balance occur, the Merchant is liable to cover such negative balance as soon as possible.

-16.6 To the extent that Intergiro has approved the Merchant to sell goods, services or content which is provided to the Customers by another party, including but limited to gift certificates, event tickets, flight tickets or the equivalent, the Merchant is liable for the goods, services or content as if the Merchant had provided such goods, services or content themself.
-The delivery of the ticket or gift certificate to the Customer shall not be considered as the delivery of the goods, services or content.
+16.6 To the extent that Intergiro has approved the Merchant to sell goods, services or content which is provided to the Cardholders by another party, including but limited to gift certificates, event tickets, flight tickets or the equivalent, the Merchant is liable for the goods, services or content as if the Merchant had provided such goods, services or content themself.
+The delivery of the ticket or gift certificate to the Cardholder shall not be considered as the delivery of the goods, services or content.